microbiomedata/nmdc-schema/.github/pull_request_template.md

 ## Reviewers

-To ensure no changes are made unexpectedly, PR creators will request reviews from _all_ [Berkeley Schema Roll Out task coordinators](https://docs.google.com/document/d/1XXN1YuaBuSkxPXeiLKm5YxYzXTamBPQrzzeLhlh7PWs/edit#heading=h.u52g8v319adh).
+To ensure no changes are made unexpectedly, PR creators will us this PR tempalte to tag and notify all task coordinatos.
+Review should be specificlly requested  from _all_ [Berkeley Schema Roll Out task coordinators](https://docs.google.com/document/d/1XXN1YuaBuSkxPXeiLKm5YxYzXTamBPQrzzeLhlh7PWs/edit#heading=h.u52g8v319adh) that you know to be affected by this PR.

 We expect task coordinators to review PRs and provide feedback/approval within 1 week of when they are identified as reviewers.